 - “Untitled” notes: Search for “intitle:untitled” and title any notes that need one.
 Delete empty notes.

 - Notes: Do this when you have a bit of time and tackle notes by notebook.
-Each day, go through, say, 5 notebooks and rid of all the no longer relevant notes in there.
+Each day, go through, say, five notebooks and rid of all the no longer relevant notes in there.

 You have 1,440 minutes each day to split between resting, eating, working, family, personal time, errands, housework, and many other things.
-You don’t want to waste your limited minutes on being caught up in hundreds of daily notifications and unnecessary stress over digital clutter.
+You don’t want to waste your limited minutes caught up in hundreds of daily notifications and unnecessary stress over digital clutter.

 What steps have you taken to declutter your digital life?